-Rivian (RIVN), an electric truck and delivery van manufacturer, is set to IPO soon with an expected valuation of $80 billion.
+Rivian (RIVN: $80 billion expected valuation), an electric truck and delivery van manufacturer, is set to IPO soon with an expected valuation of $80 billion.

 Investors may feel pressured to buy Rivian shares given the popularity of the electric vehicle space, but we are skeptical that Rivian’s IPO will deliver for investors, and investors shouldn’t buy a stock just because it’s in a hot sector.
 Rivian has yet to manufacture a meaningful number of vehicles and competes with well-capitalized electric vehicle upstarts as well as incumbents like General Motors (GM) and BMW, which both have decades of experience and multi-billion dollar plans to expand EV production.